 2021 Supply Chain & Procurement report: Covid-19’s impact and Recruitment outlook in Singapore & Southeast Asia

-7 months ago by Supply Chain & Procurement / Back to all blogs
+about 1 year ago by Supply Chain & Procurement / Back to all blogs

 Insights from Ethos BeathChapman’s regional survey of over 200 Supply Chain & Procurement professionals from Singapore and Southeast Asia.